 If the device node through which your hard disk is accessible is /dev/sda, you can measure its maximum sequential reading speed with the following command:

 On my laptop, the maximum sequential reading speed is about 100MB/s:

 961MB 0:00:10 [ 102MB/s] [ <=> ]

-The command above works on Ubuntu/Debian; if you are using some other distribution, you might have to change it to have it work on your system.
+The command above works on Ubuntu/Debian; if you are using another distribution, you might have to change it to have it work on your system.

-On Linux, the file /dev/zero is a device which constantly outputs the ASCII zero character (0x00).
-One common use of /dev/zero is to completely destroy the data on a disk by writing zeros over its entire extension (do not run the command below unless you know what you are doing):
+On Linux, the file /dev/zero is a device which constantly outputs the ASCII null character (0x00).
+This device is commonly used to completely destroy the data on a disk by writing zeros over its entire extension (do not run the command below unless you know what you are doing):

 sudo dd if=/dev/zero of=/dev/sda

 Because /dev/zero outputs null characters extremely fast, it can be used to measure the maximum speed at which data can be transferred through a pipe.
 The command below shows how this can be done (you will eventually need to press Ctrl+C to stop it since /dev/zero will never stop generating input for pv):

 The output I get on my laptop is similar to this: